abelcarreras/abelcarreras.github.io/rasci.rst

 Analysis of RAS-CI states is requested using **STATE_ANALYSIS** keyword.
-This analysis include a calculation of the Natural Orbitals (NO), Transition Natural Orbitals (NTO), Spinless triplet density matrix NTOs (SOC-NTO), Fractional Occupation Density (FOD), Electronic Density and Transition Density.
+This analysis include a calculation of the Natural Orbitals (NO), Transition Natural Orbitals (NTO), Spinless triplet density matrix NTOs (SOC-NTO), Fractional Occupation Density (FOD), Electronic Density, Spin Density and Transition Density.
 These properties can be plotted in Cube format or Molden format for each RAS-CI state, this is controlled by **PLOTS** keyword.

 Molden format (NO, NTO and SOC-NTO only)::